gitkraken/gitkraken-client-docs/gitkraken-client/diff.md

 ---

 title: Diff, Patch, Blame, and History
-description: Compare your changes with diffs in GitKraken Client.
+description: Compare your changes with diffs in GitKraken Desktop.
 Learn about where to access diffs, file blame, and more.
 taxonomy:
     category: gitkraken-client